Villisca axe murders: William Mansfield

-Another theory was that Senator Jones hired William "Blackie" Mansfield to murder the Moore family.
+Another theory was that Senator Jones hired William "Insane Blackie" Mansfield, an ex-convict and former U.S. Army soldier stationed at Fort Leavenworth, to murder the Moore family.

 Nine months before the murders at Villisca, a similar case of axe murder occurred in Colorado Springs, Colorado.
 Two axe murder cases followed in Ellsworth, Kansas, and Paola, Kansas.
 The cases were similar enough to raise the possibility of having been committed by the same person.
 Other murders reported as possibly being linked to these crimes include the numerous unsolved axe murders along the Southern Pacific Railroad from 1911–1912, the unsolved Axeman of New Orleans killings, as well as several other such murders during this time period.

 The murders in Colorado Springs were closely related in execution to those in the Moore house.
 H.C.
 Wayne, his wife and child, and Mrs. A.J.
 Burnham were found dead, murdered with (an) axe/s.
 Bed sheets were used to cover the windows to prevent passersby from looking in.
 At the Moore house, the murderer hung aprons and skirts to cover the windows.
 As in the murders in Villisca, the murderer in Colorado Springs wiped the blood off his axe and covered the heads of the victims with bed clothes.

 Mansfield was also the prime suspect of the Burns Detective Agency of Kansas City and Detective James Newton Wilkerson, who suggested that he was a cocaine-addicted serial killer.
 According to contemporary news reports, Wilkerson believed Mansfield was responsible for the axe murders of his wife, infant child, father-in-law, and mother-in-law in Blue Island, Illinois, on July 5, 1914 (two years after the Villisca murders), the axe murders committed in Paola, Kansas, four days before the Villisca murders, and the murders of Jennie Peterson and Jennie Miller in Aurora, Illinois.